 For Parsing Science we ask researchers to select one of their recent journal articles and share the unpublished stories that led to their scientific discoveries.
 From unexpected challenges to surprising results, researchers breakdown the scientific process to tell the stories that don’t make it into research journals.

-and are the hosts of Parsing Sciences.
+and Ryan Watkins are the hosts of Parsing Science.
 Both are Professors, at Pepperdine University and George Washington University, respectively.
-Doug also maintains press credentials through the International Science Writers Association. [learn more…]
+Doug also maintains press credentials through the International Science Writers Association.

 Sponsorship and Advertising Opportunities

-If your organization is interested in becoming a sponsor of the show, or an episode of the show, please contact us.
+If your organization is interested in becoming a sponsor of the show, or an episode of the show, please contact us at .
 Sponsors are mentioned on air at the beginning, during, and/or end of the episode.
 We also have advertising opportunities available for links on the website.
-Please contact us at: .

 If you enjoy the show and want to support our efforts, please consider becoming a patron for as little as $1 a month.
 Visit Patreon to learn more.